-6.02 Understand the basic mechanisms for control of disease.
+06.02 Understand the basic mechanisms for control of disease.
 06.03 Identify common bacterial diseases and treatment options.
 06.04 Identify common mycotic diseases and treatment options.
 06.05 Identify common viral diseases and treatment options.
 06.06 Identify common parasitic diseases and treatment options.
 06.07 Discuss the relationship of nutrition, water quality and stress how they may cause disease in aquaculture organisms.
-6.08 Prepare an aquatic organism for diagnostic examination or shipment.
+06.08 Prepare an aquatic organism for diagnostic examination or shipment.
 06.09 Observe various diseases of aquatic organisms and demonstrate use of a microscope.
-6.10 List approved drugs available for use in aquaculture.
-6.11 Describe approved chemicals and their use in treating diseases.
-6.12 Identify common aquatic parasites found in Florida waters.
-6.13 Identify toxic environmental diseases in fish.
+06.10 List approved drugs available for use in aquaculture.
+06.11 Describe approved chemicals and their use in treating diseases.
+06.12 Identify common aquatic parasites found in Florida waters.
+06.13 Identify toxic environmental diseases in fish.
 07.0 Operate and maintain aquaculture equipment.
-The student will be able to: 7.01 List equipment used in various production units necessary to raise plants, mollusks, crustaceans, and fish.
-7.02 Set up and maintain standard aquaria.
-7.03 Discuss the set-up of field aquaculture ponds.
-7.04 Measure field parameters such as temperature, salinity, and hardness.
-7.05 Set up a system to culture aquatic plants.
-17.06 Demonstrate an ability to correctly use aquaculture equipment including, but not limited to, a thermometer, oxygen meter, refractometer, pH meter, pump, graduated cylinder, beaker, nets, siphon, scales, sieves, calipers, secchi disk, and a microscope.
-7.07 Set up aquaculture filtration systems.
-7.08 List equipment options of a recirculating system including solids removal, biofiltration, sterilization and aeration, and explain their basic functions.
-7.09 Operate and perform system maintenance on a recirculating system.
-7.10 Estimate pumping requirements and select an appropriately sized pump for a given system and water volume.
+The student will be able to: 07.01 List equipment used in various production units necessary to raise plants, mollusks, crustaceans, and fish.
+07.01 List equipment used in various production units necessary to raise plants, mollusks, crustaceans, and fish.07.02 Set up and maintain standard aquaria.
+07.02 Set up and maintain standard aquaria.
+07.02 Set up and maintain standard aquaria.
+07.03 Discuss the set-up of field aquaculture ponds.
+07.02 Set up and maintain standard aquaria.
+07.03 Discuss the set-up of field aquaculture ponds.
+07.04 Measure field parameters such as temperature, salinity, and hardness.
+07.02 Set up and maintain standard aquaria.
+07.03 Discuss the set-up of field aquaculture ponds.
+07.04 Measure field parameters such as temperature, salinity, and hardness.
+07.05 Set up a system to culture aquatic plants.
+07.06 Demonstrate an ability to correctly use aquaculture equipment including, but not limited to, a thermometer, oxygen meter, 07.02 Set up and maintain standard aquaria.
+07.03 Discuss the set-up of field aquaculture ponds.
+07.04 Measure field parameters such as temperature, salinity, and hardness.
+07.05 Set up a system to culture aquatic plants.
+07.06 Demonstrate an ability to correctly use aquaculture equipment including, but not limited to, a thermometer, oxygen meter, refractometer, pH meter, pump, graduated cylinder, beaker, nets, siphon, scales, sieves, calipers, secchi disk, and a microscoperation.